cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 ## Conclusion

 By repurposing an old Mac Mini and using NixOS, you've created a powerful and flexible Linux router that can manage your network, provide cloud storage, block ads, and more.
-This setup is highly customizable and can be expanded with additional services as needed.
+This setup is highly customizable and can be expanded with additional services.
 Whether you're looking to improve your home network or just want to experiment with NixOS, this project is a great way to breathe new life into old hardware.
 This wraps up the first part of this article.
-In the second part, we’ll configure our network, including VLAN configuration to split our network into `private`, `guest`, and `wan`, as well as set up a PPPoE connection and basic firewall rules using `nftables`.
+In the second part, we’ll configure our network, including VLAN configuration to split our network into **Home**, **Guest**, **IoT**, and set up a **PPPoE connection** with basic firewall rules using `nftables` for security.

 - Part 2: [Network and Internet](/article/diy-linux-router-part-2-network-and-internet)